 Aside from his work in higher education, Auburn's statement said Campbell also worked for non-profits and corporations, including United Way of The Great Triangle in Raleigh, North Carolina, and SouthBridge.

-Tucker Massey, sophomore in journalism, is a news editor for The Auburn Plainsman.
+Tucker Massey, junior in journalism, is the content editor for The Auburn Plainsman.